 All-purpose cleaners sold in spray bottles can be spritzed directly onto dirty surfaces or sprayed onto a cleaning cloth, but that doesn't mean they should be sprayed on every type of surface.
 An all-purpose cleaner that has bleach or other brightening ingredients should not be used on paint, as it will deteriorate the color and surface.
 We recommend reading the product labels closely for specific directions and suitability to surfaces.
 Most cleaner labels will include specific surfaces that they can and cannot be used on.

 Can you clean a toilet with an all-purpose cleaner?

 As mentioned above, you should carefully read a product's label before using it on a specific surface.
 If a product is described as safe to use on ceramic, then you could use it to clean a toilet bowl.
 However, we think a cleaner that contains bleach or another type of disinfectant would be best.

 Why Trust The Spruce?

 Emma Phelps, an updates writer for The Spruce, refreshed this roundup's product list to reflect the latest product developments for all-purpose cleaners.
-Emma has covered a variety of topics for the appliances, cleaning, and organization column at The Spruce.
+Phelps has covered a variety of topics for the appliances, cleaning, and organization column at The Spruce.
 She has also previously interviewed cleaning experts, whose expertise helped inform Emma's background understanding for this topic.